DigiScore/digiscore.github.io/pages/Impact_case_study_JoyInst.md

 ## **The Outcomes** (written by Kelvin Macharia and Craig Vear)

-Macharia's research project at SA Joytown Secondary School exceeded our hopes and expectations in several ways as _MachAInst_ was received in an overwhelmingly positive light.
+Macharia's research project at SA Joytown Secondary School exceeded our hopes and expectations in several ways as _JoyInst_ was received in an overwhelmingly positive light.
 Observing the complex musical activities the students could undertake with just a few goes of playing was surprising and rewarding for both Macharia, and the research participant, the music teacher at Joytown.
 For example, with just about an hour of playing the instrument, students could play the technical exercises required for their national exams (The Kenya Certificate of